Category Archives: Labs

 • Be able to form conditional statements consisting of multiple conditions

-• Know what De Morgan’s law is
+• Know what De Morgan’s law is and how to apply it

 • Know how to use inversion and short forms for conditional statements